 A trained guide will accompany you to one of our prime viewing blinds on the Platte River.
 Blind tours are offered in the early morning, while the cranes are roosting on the river, and also in the evening when the birds are returning to the river to roost for the night.

-After a presentation on the Great Sandhill Crane Migration, you’ll accompany your guide to our private footbridge over the north channel of the Platte River.
+After a presentation on the Great Sandhill Crane Migration, you’ll accompany your guide on a walk of about 200 yards on a paved path to our private footbridge over the north channel of the Platte River.
 From there you’ll enjoy a 360-degree open-air view of large crane flocks crisscrossing the sky above as they travel to roost for the night, along with the sights and sounds of other migratory birds and wildlife.